amazon-ion/ion-schema/docs/isl-2-0/spec.md

 * Ion Schema 2.0 shall allow importing schemas written in Ion Schema 1.0.
 * Any implementation of ISL 1.0 that also implements ISL 2.0 must allow types from an ISL 2.0 schema to be imported by an ISL 1.0 schema.
 * The interoperability requirements stated here shall not apply to Ion Schema 3.0 or any future major version unless that major version explicitly restates them. (i.e., Ion Schema 3.0 is allowed to say that implementations must also support Ion Schema 2.0 but are not required to support Ion Schema 1.0.)

+# Change Log
+This is a list of all non-trivial changes to this document since it was first published.
+For a complete list of changes, refer to the commit history at [`amazon-ion/ion-schema`](https://github.com/amazon-ion/ion-schema).

+* **2023-04-27**—Renamed "Type Reference" to "Type Argument" to better convey the purpose.